Crabzie/Optimized-RabbitMQ-Scheduler/README.md

 1. Deploy stack with all services
 2. Wait for PostgreSQL to be healthy
 3. Wait for Redis to be healthy
-4. Start RabbitMQ1 (master)
+4. Start RabbitMQ and verify health
-5. Start RabbitMQ2 and wait for cluster join
-6. Start RabbitMQ3 and wait for cluster join

 ### 4. Verify Deployment
 Commands executed from the master manager: